What is Chronic Obstructive Pulmonary Disease (COPD)

 Lung (pulmonary) function tests.

 Pulmonary function tests measure the amount of air you can inhale and exhale.
 And if your lungs are delivering enough oxygen to your blood.

-You are going to blow into a large tube connected to a small machine called a spirometer.
+You will blow into a large tube connected to a small spirometer machine.
 This machine measures how much air your lungs can hold and how fast you can blow the air out of your lungs.
 A Spirometry can detect COPD even before you have symptoms of the disease.
-It can also track the progression of the disease and watch how well treatment is working.
+It can also track the progression of the disease and watch how well the treatment works.

-This can show emphysema, one of the main causes of COPD.
+This can show emphysema, one of the leading causes of COPD.
 An X-ray can also rule out other lung problems or heart failure.